mlell/singularity-r/README.md

 this container, given it is based on the same commit of this repository.
 The snapshot timestamp is included in the `MirrorURL:` line of the file `Singularity-r`.

+To rebuild the Singularity images with different (e.g. newer) software versions, change the following places:

+ * In `Singularity-baseimage` the timecode in the line starting with "MirrorURL".
+   Go to snapshots.debian.org to see which time codes are possible
+ * In `Singularity-rstudio` the two lines that mention the RStudio version.

 ## Contents